 For a perfect summer beside the sea in Cornwall, check out the impressive range of accommodation options at Tregenna Castle Hotel in the trendy resort of St Ives.

-Our recommended UK hotels include Gilpin Lodge in the Lake District, Lucknam Park Hotel & Spa near Bath, the Old Swan & Minster Mill in the Cotswolds and Pentre Mawr Country House in the majestic North Wales countryside.
+Our recommended UK hotels include Gilpin Lodge in the Lake District, Lucknam Park Hotel & Spa near Bath and Pentre Mawr Country House in the majestic North Wales countryside.
 For families we suggest Sands Resort in North Cornwall.
 Foodies will love Whatley Manor in the Cotswolds – it has a two-Michelin star restaurant and a superb spa.

 Need a quick escape?
 From London you are within easy reach of Maison Talbooth in Constable Country, and Margate in Kent where you can explore the Turner Contemporary art gallery and stay at the stylish new Sands Hotel.

 In Wales, Sheepskin has a charming range of stylish self-catering cottages, and we love Pen-y-Dyffryn Country Hotel which is set in the remote hills of the Welsh-Shropshire border.
 If you’re going on holiday in August with a large group you could rent a Downton Abbey-style house with Stately Escapes.